A7medMekkawyCS/A7medMekkawyCS/README.md

 ## 👨‍💻 About Me

-- 🧠 Backend developer with a focus on building smart, scalable systems.
+- 🧠 Backend developer with a focus on building smart, scalable systems and can Solve Problem Solving
 - 🧪 Experienced with REST APIs, authentication, and AI-powered features.
 - 🚀 Built full-stack medical systems with Node.js and Flask.
 - 🎯 Passionate about clean code, automation, and backend architecture.